scipopt/gcg/doc/resources/devs/howtoadd/own-branching-rule.md

  The linking of the nodes of the two trees is done via two constraint handler, cons_origbranch.h and cons_masterbranch.h, that add local constraints to the nodes which know about the corresponding constraint in the other SCIP instance and by this also the corresponding node.
 Therefore, each branching rule in GCG has to add one of the origbranch constraints to each child node it creates.
-This origbranch constraint also stores a branching data, as described \ref BRANCHDATA "below", that can be used to store information about the branching decisions.
+This origbranch constraint also stores a branching data, as described @ref BRANCHDATA "below", that can be used to store information about the branching decisions.

  ```C